-PREREQUISITE: A grade of "S" in RDG 083 or a score of 45-76 on the reading section of the COMPASSTM.
-COREQUISITE: RDG 080 This course is designed to assist students whose placement test scores indicate moderate difficulty with decoding skills, comprehension, vocabulary, and study skills.
+PREREQUISITE: RDG 083 or appropriate score on the reading section of the COMPASSTM.
+COREQUISITE: RDG 080

+This course is designed to assist students whose placement test scores indicate moderate difficulty with decoding skills, comprehension, vocabulary, and study skills.
 Nondegree creditable.

 RDG 114.
-CRITICAL READING FOR COLLEGE (2.0.2)
+CRITICAL READING FOR COLLEGE (2:0:2)

 PREREQUISITE: Instructor permission or a score of 77 or above on the reading section of the COMPASSTM.
 COREQUISITE: RDG 080 This course is designed to enhance critical reading skills.
-Topics include vocabulary enrichment, reading flexibility, metacognitive strategies, and vocabulary enrichment, reading flexibility, metacognitive strategies, and advanced comprehension skills, including analysis and evaluation.
+Topics include vocabulary enrichment, reading flexibility, metacognitive strategies, and advanced comprehension skills, including analysis and evaluation.
 On course completion, students should be able to demonstrate comprehension and analysis and respond effectively to material across disciplines.